skyflowapi/skyflow-go/readme.md

 #### Insert

-To insert data into the vault from the integrated application, use the insert(records map[string]interface{}, options common.InsertOptions) method of the Skyflow client.
-The first parameter records is a map that has a `records` key and takes an array of records to be inserted into the vault as value.
-The second parameter options is optional, which takes struct as shown below:
+To insert data into your vault, use the **insert(records map[string]interface{}, options common.InsertOptions)** method of the Skyflow client.
+The first parameter insertInput must have a `records` key and takes an array of records to be inserted into the vault as a value.
+The second parameter `options` is a InsertOptions object that provides further options for your insert call, as shown below.
 ```go
 import (
     Skyflow "github.com/skyflowapi/skyflow-go/skyflow/client"